 You'll also want to describe recently completed major works, including their title, venue, and date.
 Be sure to write a few sentences about the medium and techniques you use as well.
 If you're a musician, describe the style, instruments, and orchestration you used in your most recent pieces.
 If you're a writer, describe your particular literary style.

 Next up is how additional collaborative artists or employees are involved in the production of your artwork, musical and performance pieces, or published works.
 Finally, write a paragraph on your works in process and your future artistic plans and projects.

 Remember, the artist statement is generally one page in length, so take your time in writing this very important element!

 Search the Internet with your favorite search engine by typing in the words artist statement and seeing what you get.

 - explain how the accomplishment of this project will further your development and/or career goals as an artist.

 In order to be persuasive your project needs to be:

 Don't propose a project that seems beyond your capacity either in terms of cost, access, or other factors.
-For instance, as compelling an idea as it is to do an intimate documentary of North Korean leader Kim Jong-II, there may be logistical obstacles.
+For instance, as compelling an idea as it is to do an intimate documentary of North Korean leader Kim Jong-Un, there may be logistical obstacles.
 Unless you have credible answers to reasonable questions about the scale or ambition of your project, it's best not to shoot for the moon.

 - A logical step for you